wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-subprocessor-management/includes/subprocessor-onboarding.md

 ## Adding an existing subprocessor

 Subprocessors that have already been approved by Microsoft to process certain data types can be engaged more easily to complete similar contracts.
-If a subprocess has already been approved to process the relevant data classifications, new purchase orders can specify existing subprocessor resources.
+If a subprocessor has already been approved to process the relevant data classifications, new purchase orders can specify existing subprocessor resources.
 Our systems verify that the existing subprocessor has met relevant requirements for the data classifications required by the new purchase order.
 If the existing subprocessor has not yet been approved for the relevant data classification, an updated DPR is sent to the subprocessor for attestation and may result in additional verification requirements.

 ## Microsoft Data Protection Requirements (DPR)